narranoid/Blender-Config/README.md

 - *Delete Collection* with *Hierarchy* checked in outliner is Shift+BackSpace.
 - Deleting objects in the outliner works with Delete.
 - Deleting outliner ID data works with Shift+Delete.
+- Toggle wireframe overlay is Shift+,
+- Toggle face normals is Shift+.
+- Toggle X-ray is Shift+-
+- Mark Seam is Shift+Alt+M

 ## Startup File